Yunho: Artistry

 Yunho has been given the name "K-pop's dancing king" by critics.
 He was also the only Asian performer invited to Michael Jackson's tribute concert This Is It, and performed in the Korean leg.
 He trained in Los Angeles and Las Vegas with Genevieve Gleary, Morris Pleasure, and others who once worked closely with Jackson.

+Other ventures

 Ambassadorship

 In 2014, Yunho was named honorary ambassador of National Assembly Library.